|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 VP Student Affairs Gordon told the Runner that after reviewing the security report, no punitive measures would be taken against Warner.

-Section XI of the Regulations of the Kwantlen Students Association (Regulations) governing elections mandates the Chief Returning Officer (CRO) to “review and approve all campaign material prior to its use, posting, or distribution” without giving any criteria on which to approve or deny materials.
+Section XI, Article 1 of the Regulations of the Kwantlen Students Association (Regulations) governing elections mandates the Chief Returning Officer (CRO) to “review and approve all campaign material prior to its use, posting, or distribution in accordance with this regulation, with the exception of Social Media” without giving any criteria on which to approve or deny materials.
 Article 9(1)(ix) of Section XI states that “during an election or referendum, the Chief Returning Officer or her designate may make rulings and interpretations.”

-Section XIV, Article 2(d) states that, “[t]he Clubs and Events Coordinator shall reject any [event] planning tool: [sic] which, in the opinion of the Clubs and Events Coordinator, proposes an event which is frivolous, unreasonable, dangerous, or otherwise prudent for the KSA to reject.”
+Section XIV, Article 2(d) of the Regulations states that, “[t]he Events Coordinator shall reject any [event] planning tool, which, in the opinion of the Clubs and Events Coordinator, proposes an event which is frivolous, unreasonable, dangerous, or otherwise prudent for the KSA to reject.”

 On October 12, 2012, first-year student Oliver Capko applied to have his student group, Protectores Vitae (Protectors of Life), officially ratified by the KSA.
 After approximately one month had passed, the Executive Committee of the KSA responded by denying club recognition to Protectores Vitae because the club’s position on a social and political issue (abortion) differed from the KSA’s position on that issue.

 The Justice Centre got involved and wrote a letter to the KSA demanding that it cease its illegal discrimination against Protectores Vitae.
-The text of that letter is available at www.jccf.ca.
 In the face of an impending lawsuit by JCCF, the KSA Council on December 6, 2012, reversed its decision and accepted Protectores Vitae as a fully-ratified club.